 Reformation is a sustainable clothing and accessories brand.
 The brand makes eco-friendly, fashionable pieces that stand the test of time.
 The selection of textiles for pieces is limited to those with minimal impact on the environment.
 These include certified silk, recycled cotton, and deadstock.

 Unlike silk, viscose is plant-based.
-Viscose rayon is a semi-synthetic fibre from wood pulp.
+Viscose rayon is a semi-synthetic fiber from wood pulp.
 Some producers and brands sell it as an alternative to silk.
-It has a similar look, thereby mimicking the luxury textile.
+Rayon fabric has a similar look, thereby mimicking the luxury textile.

 Unlike silk which requires extra care with washes, lyocell is better machine washable.
 Lyocell is also vegan and relatively cheaper.